2022 Community Grants

 Improving the oral health of communities throughout Arkansas

-The Delta Dental of Arkansas Foundation welcomes applicants from the state of Arkansas with active programs dedicated to improving the oral health and oral health equity of Arkansans.
+The Delta Dental of Arkansas Foundation welcomes applicants from the state of Arkansas dedicated to improving the oral health and oral health equity of Arkansans.

 The Foundation funds nonprofit organizations with active programs in the state of Arkansas holding a current tax-exempt status under Section 501(c)(3) of the Internal Revenue Code, governmental agencies and educational facilities.
 The Foundation cannot award grants to individuals.